alexweininger/notes/cs301/exam_review.md

 D is the number 13, and is in the 16^3 column, so we take 13 \* 16^3.

 Adding all the numbers up, `D1CE = 53710` in decimal.

+### Converting Binary to Hexadecimal

+To convert a value from binary to hexadecimal, you first add a number of 0's to the left of the most significant bit of the binary number, so the number of bits of the new binary number is a multiple of 4.
+Then, you simply translate each 4-bit binary nibble to its hexadecimal digit equivalent.

+For example, to convert to hex the binary number `1100100011`, we add two zeros to the left of the most significant bit:`0011 0010 0011`.

+Then we translate `0011 0010 0011` to `0x323`, as `0011` is `0x3` and `0010` is `0x2`.

 ### Android Colors